Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Defining the associative closure

-\begin{definition} The \emph{algebraic dual-space} of a \emph{partial} algebra $\mathcal{S}\subset\mathcal{F}$ with operator $\mathcal{P}$, denoted $|\mathcal{S}|$, are all $p\in\mathcal{F}^*$ that are homomorphisms of the partial algebra in the sense that
+\begin{Definition} The \emph{algebraic dual-space} of a \emph{partial} algebra $\mathcal{S}\subset\mathcal{F}$ with operator $\mathcal{P}$, denoted~$|\mathcal{S}|$, are all $p\in\mathcal{F}^*$ that are homomorphisms of the partial algebra in the sense that

-\end{definition} Note that while the definition is similar to~\eqref{eq:duality:def_dual_space}, the crucial differences here are that the actual product of two vectors may lie outside of the partial algebra, and the elements $p\in|\mathcal{S}|$ are elements of $\mathcal{F}^*$, but not $\mathcal{S}^*$, in general.
-In a sense, we are looking at sub-vectorspaces with a product that is closed not in itself, but in the whole vectorspace.
+\end{Definition} Note that while the definition is similar to~\eqref{eq:duality:def_dual_space}, the crucial differences here are that the actual product of two vectors may lie outside of the partial algebra, and the elements $p\in|\mathcal{S}|$ are elements of $\mathcal{F}^*$, but not $\mathcal{S}^*$, in general.
+In a sense, we are looking at sub-vector spaces with a product that is closed not in itself, but in the whole vector space.
 The general idea is that while we want to find an associative closure, we will not want to alter the part of the algebra that is already associative.

-Let us go back to the example of the exact circle introduced in section~\ref{sec:topology}.
-Here we discussed the tensor $P_{abc}$ acting on a five-dimensional vectorspace.
+Let us go back to the example of the flat circle introduced in Section~\ref{sec:topology}.
+Here we discussed the tensor $P_{abc}$ acting on a five-dimensional vector space.
 In the language introduced here, the algebra discussed is given by $\mathcal{F}\cong \mathbb{R}^5$, and there is a partial algebra $\mathcal{S} = \text{span} \{f_1, f_2, f_3\}\cong \mathbb{R}^3$.
 This partial algebra can be verified to be unital, commutative and associative.
-Its algebraic dual space, $|\mathcal{S}|\subset\mathbb{R}^5$, is discussed in figure~\ref{fig:duality:circle_topology}.
-The original algebra $C^\infty(S^1)$ would correspond to the associative closure we wish to define below.
+Its algebraic dual space, $|\mathcal{S}|\subset\mathbb{R}^5$, is discussed in Figure~\ref{fig:duality:circle_topology}.
+The original algebra $C^\infty\big(S^1\big)$ would correspond to the associative closure we wish to define below.

-In order to be able to describe more general systems than those with an obvious candidate for a partial algebra as the exact circle, we need some more notions.
-They will be introduced here, but later on in section~\ref{sec:cases} their use will become more clear.
+In order to be able to describe more general systems than those with an obvious candidate for a partial algebra as the flat circle, we need some more notions.
+They will be introduced here, but later on in Section~\ref{sec:cases} their use will become more clear.